xusy2k/eos-awesome-samples/docs/EOS.md

 # Specify the Access-Control-Allow-Origin to be returned on each request. (eosio::http_plugin)
 access-control-allow-origin = *

+# Specify the Access-Control-Allow-Headers to be returned on each request. (eosio::http_plugin)
+access-control-allow-headers = *

 # Enable block production, even if the chain is stale. (eosio::producer_plugin)
 enable-stale-production = true

 # ID of producer controlled by this node (e.g. inita; may specify multiple times) (eosio::producer_plugin)
 producer-name = eosio

+# Key=Value pairs in the form <public-key>=<provider-spec>
+# Where:
+#    <public-key>    	is a string form of a vaild EOSIO public key
+#
+#    <provider-spec> 	is a string in the form <provider-type>:<data>
+#
+#    <provider-type> 	is KEY, or KEOSD
+#
+#    KEY:<data>      	is a string form of a valid EOSIO private key which maps to the provided public key
+#
+#    KEOSD:<data>    	is the URL where keosd is available and the approptiate wallet(s) are unlocked (eosio::producer_plugin)
+signature-provider = EOS6MRyAjQq8ud7hVNYcfnVPJqcVpscN5So8BhtHuGYqET5GDW5CV=KEY:5KQwrPbwdL6PhXujxW37FSSQZ1JiwsST4cqQzDeyXtP79zkvFD3
+signature-provider = EOS5Md6BVWDZ4bhGnhdyXZnHMFcBQghQ9LT7Kk6Du2igwxhHWADjA=KEY:5J6nV3FiUNeie41pQSJWPdcyza4FihdiwE6HJ7JcR9DMVMEHMZt

 # Plugin(s) to enable, may be specified multiple times
 # plugin =